uml-digitalinitiatives/islandora-1x-solr-indexer/README.md

 The datastream ID is available in the XSLT as a parameter called *DSID*, you can also get the PID with a parameter named *pid*.
 These &lt;xsl:param&gt; statements should be at the top level of your XSLTs.

-The resulting XML is concatenated together using the *ca.umanitoba.fc3indexer.StringConcatAggregator* and pushed to Solr as an update.
+The resulting field XML is concatenated together using the *ca.umanitoba.fc3indexer.StringConcatAggregator* wrapped with a &lt;update&gt;&lt;doc&gt; &lt;/doc&gt;&lt;update&gt; and pushed to Solr as an update.

 ## Credit
 All credit to [acoburn](https://github.com/acoburn) for this is just an implementation of his camel route wrapped in a war deployment.